 That speed isn’t because Kit and I are brilliant, it’s because in an emergency we knew what to do, and simply did what we’ve practiced many times.
 And that is why it’s important to not only get CPR training, but to get the refreshers when needed to reinforce that training.
 Maybe someday you’ll save the life of a loved one, like Chris Scott did.
 But you need the training first.
 Knowing what to do sure beats panic.

 As for our patient, Kit and I were volunteering at a community health fair this month, and someone slapped me on the back.
-As it happened, I was telling a new EMT about the case right at that moment, and there he was, saying hi, when I turned around.
+As it happened, I was telling a new EMT about the case right at that moment, and there he was — the very patient we had saved — saying hi, when I turned around.
 It wasn’t just good to see him alive, but to see he’s living, too.
 So cool!

 I was at a meeting last night and the manager of our dispatch center was there.
 When I told her this story, she said she had heard about it, and wasn’t Chris Scott a new dispatcher?
 I researched it this morning: he’s not just new, he’s a trainee!
 But he’s used to paying attention to life and death training: he returned last fall from a one-year deployment to Iraq with the Marines.